pmagtulis/foi-ph-scraper/README.md

 1. Using Selenium, we scraped one part of the FOI website which contains a live list of [requests](www.foi.gov.ph/requests).
 We specifically scraped the tab labeled "ALL REQUESTS."

+2. We put all scraped information in a single data frame for processing through pandas.

+3. We made some initial analysis while the project is constantly **evolving and being developed.**

+# Definition of terms

-2. The following information were scraped from the website:
+The following information were scraped from the website (labeled as in the **df**).:

-      a.
-The filer's name
+1. **filer** - the name of the filer of FOI request.
+Most often containing only the initials of the first name and entire last name.

-      b.
-The name of the agency where the request was submitted
+2. **agency** - the name of the government agency where the request was submitted.

-      c.
-Date of request
+3. **date** - date when request was made through the FOI portal.

-      d.
-Title of the request (usually providing a brief indication of what type of information is being requested)
+4. **title** - title of the request (usually providing a brief indication of what type of information is being requested).

-      e.
-Purpose of the request
+5. **purpose** - the purpose why the request is being made, typically indicating how the data will be used.
+This is required when filing an FOI request.

-      f.
-Link to each request (which contains details and direct messages between the filer and agency concerned).
+6. **link** - a hyperlink to each FOI request, containing details and direct messages between the filer and agency concerned.

-3. We put all scraped information in a single data frame for processing through pandas.

-4. We made some initial analysis while the project is constantly **evolving and being developed.**

 # Some caveats